carlopacioni/HexSimR/README.md

 ## Documentation
 Use `help(package = "HexSimR")` to see the documentations available.
 For help on specific functions use `?function_name`, where function_name is the name of the function you are seeking information for.

+The [manual](https://www.researchgate.net/publication/306911593_HexSimR_tutorial) and a short [tutorial](https://www.researchgate.net/publication/306911593_HexSimR_tutorial) can also be downloaded as PDF.

 ## Questions and problems
 You can use [HexSim google group](https://groups.google.com/forum/m/#!forum/hexsim) if you have questions or doubts.
 Use the [issue tracker](https://github.com/carlopacioni/HexSimR/issues) if you have feature/enhancement requests, or found a bug.